Bonus Annuity Pros and Cons

 Jason Stolz CLTC, CRPC

-Bonus annuities are built to do one thing extremely well: get your attention at the moment you’re deciding where to place retirement savings.
-They do that by offering an upfront credit—often somewhere between 5% and 30%—that increases a value inside the contract at the time of issue.
+Bonus annuities are built to do one thing extremely well: get your attention at the moment you are deciding where to place retirement savings.
+They do that by offering an upfront credit — often somewhere between 5% and 30% — that increases a value inside the contract at the time of issue.
 On the surface, it looks like an instant gain.
 In practice, the question is never “How big is the bonus?”
-The question is “What did you give up to get it—and does the math still win after those trade-offs?”
+The question is “What did you give up to get it — and does the math still win after those trade-offs?”

 At Diversified Insurance Brokers, we evaluate bonus annuities the same way we evaluate every annuity strategy: by focusing on outcomes.
-That means we look beyond the marketing number and measure (1) what income is realistically produced, (2) what your liquidity looks like during the surrender period, (3) what the contract is capable of if rates change, and (4) how the bonus interacts with caps, spreads, participation rates, roll-up rates, and rider fees.
-If you’re also comparing fixed and fixed indexed annuities, it can help to anchor the basics first with how annuities earn interest, what a deferred annuity is, and whether annuities have fees.
+That means we look beyond the marketing number and measure what income is realistically produced, what liquidity looks like during the surrender period, what the contract is capable of as rates change, and how the bonus interacts with caps, spreads, participation rates, roll-up rates, and rider fees.
+If you are also comparing fixed and fixed indexed annuities, it helps to anchor the basics first — understanding how annuities earn interest, what a deferred annuity is, and whether annuities have fees before evaluating bonus-specific design choices.

 Lifetime Income Calculator